Mercédesz Henger: 2016–2020

-2020–present
+2020–2023

 Mercédesz Henger continues her activity as a columnist in the programs Videonews conducted by Barbara D'Urso.
 In 2020 she is the protagonist of the music video Playlist by Daniele Ronda.
+In 2021 she is the protagonist of the short film Biphora directed by Wylliam Fumagalli.

-In 2022 she is in the cast of Sartù, il sorriso è servito in the episode Mercedesz Henger - appuntamento al buio.
+In 2022 and in 2023 she is in the cast of Sartù, il sorriso è servito.
 In the same year she is the fourth finalist of L'isola dei famosi 16, a reality show on Canale 5 hosted by Ilary Blasi from the studio and Alvin from the island.

 In the same year she is the protagonist of the music video Lividi by Soniko; and, together with her mother Éva, she is a judge in Sharm el-Sheikh of the Lollapalooza Got Talent.
 In the same year Mercédesz is in the cast of the music video Svalutation (cover of Adriano Celentano) by Jean-Christophe Moroni.

 In 2023 she takes part in the cast of Le Iene on Italia 1 and she released the single, with music video, Il girone della giostra, a duet with Ilenya.

+In 2023 she takes part, together with her mother Éva, in the talk show Il salotto delle celebrità - Sanremo 2023; and she takes part, as singer, in the beauty contest Miss Woman Beauty Contest - World Edition hosted by her mother Éva, and she is the protagonist of the music video Tu malavita, io criminale by Marco Calone.

+In the same year she is in the cast of Tic toc directed by Davide Scovazzo, film where there are also her mother Éva Henger and her sister Jennifer; she is also in the cast of Elohim directed by Paolo Vegliò.

+2024–present

+In 2024 she played a lead role in Il passo del vento directed by Massimo Paolucci and in The Contract directed by Massimo Paolucci with screenplay of her mother Éva Henger.